Danielyan86/DevOpsGPT/README.md

 1. Started the Dify server in Docker
 2. Configured the Dify bot
 3. Started and configured the Jenkins server
-4. Set up the Jenkins agent
+4. Set up the Jenkins server and agent
-5. Configured Prometheus monitoring
+5. Set up and configured Prometheus monitoring

 ### Setup Dify